Learning Market Making with Closing Auctions: Numerical Simulations

 The second benchmark is deliberately simpler.
 Given the current inventory $q_t$, the trader submits a deterministic volume $v_t = \lceil q_t/(T-t+1)\rceil$, quoted at the best ask price, \textit{i.e.} $\delta_t = 1$.
 This strategy corresponds to a uniform liquidation of the remaining inventory over the residual trading horizon.
 However, such a policy does not guarantee full liquidation during the continuous trading phase, as execution is conditional on order matching.
 This benchmark coincides with the minimum-impact strategy introduced in the seminal work of Almgren and Chriss \cite{almgren2001optimal}, which minimizes the expected implementation shortfall under market-impact considerations.
 For the auction phase, we adopt exactly the same liquidation policy as in the Avellaneda–Stoikov benchmark.

-\section{Numerical simulations}
+\section{Numerical Simulations}

 This section employs the generative stochastic market model formulated in Section \ref{sec:marketmodel} to simulate continuous trading and closing auctions.
-We compare an NFQ-learned policy against the two theoretical benchmarks: Avellaneda-Stoikov (AS) strategy, see Section \ref{section:AS} and the TWAP strategy see Section \ref{section:TWAP}.
-The goal of this section is to emphasize the performance of our NFQ-learned policy compared with the benchmarks.
+We compare the DQN-learned policy against the continuous-control methods and the two stylized reference benchmarks: Avellaneda-Stoikov (AS) strategy, see Section \ref{section:AS} and the TWAP strategy see Section \ref{section:TWAP}.
+The goal of this section is to emphasize the performance of the baseline DQN-learned policy compared with the continuous-control extended policies and the benchmarks.
 We start by generating a emulator of the CLOB followed by the closing auction.
 The algorithm used to generate the market mechanism is defined in Section \ref{sub:generative} with Algorithm \ref{alg:generative_model}.
 In Section \ref{sub:rough} we generate mid price process values by using the rough-Heston to describe the evolution of the price of a risky asset, see \cite{gatheral2022volatility}.
-Finally, in Section \ref{sub:historical} we train and test our NFQ-learned policy to find the optimal trading strategy along a trading day with historical data on December 31, 2025 for CAT, PG, GOOGL, JPM and MSFT.
+Finally, in Section \ref{sub:historical} we train and test our DQN-learned policy to find the optimal trading strategy along a trading day with historical data for CAT, PG, GOOGL, JPM and MSFT.
 In both cases (generated or historical data for the stock price) we note that our learning algorithm outperform the benchmarks on the mean returns.
+In the synthetic simulations we consider a stylized high-frequency setting: a two-minute CLOB phase (120 nominal one-second steps) followed by a 30-second closing auction (30 steps), with the mid price generated by the rough Heston model presented in Section \ref{subsub:roughheston}.
+In the historical simulations, each time step is a minute and we consider a two-hour CLOB phase followed by a 30-minute closing auction.
+This corresponds roughly to what happens at exchanges like NYSE or NASDAQ and the CLOB phase can be viewed as the trading sessions leading up to the closing auction.
+We train the models on 1{,}000 (resp.
+500) episodes in the synthetic (resp. historical) simulations and then run an additional 100 episodes keeping the policy fixed for evaluation.
+Throughout training, we consider a validation set which allows to select the report policy by early stopping.

-\subsection{Generative stochastic market model}
+\subsection{Generative Stochastic Market Model}